 The content-sphere is constantly changing and it’s important for content creators and brands to always look ahead and adapt in order to stay relevant and in control of the everchanging space.
 But, no one saw the pandemic coming.
 Suddenly people were thinking, “fashion?
 I don’t have an occasion to get dressed for.
 Hottest travel destinations?
 Who knows when I’ll be able to use my passport again.”

-With travel almost impossible and no major reason to change out of pyjamas, many content creators in a variety of niches, including travel and fashion, found themselves trying to adapt their content to the current situation and struggling to maintain their sponsorships.
+During the pandemic, when travel was almost impossible and there was no major reason to change out of pajamas, many content creators in a variety of niches, including travel and fashion, found themselves trying to adapt their content to the current situation and struggling to maintain their sponsorships.
 Brands such as ExpressVPN, Away, and Pretty Little Thing dramatically reduced the number of Thought Leaders they partnered with.

 However, while some content creators barely succeeded, others blossomed!
 Over the last year, a handful of trends that would have otherwise been pushed to the side emerged and took center stage.
 From plant enthusiasts to bookworms, here’s a closer look at the new ‘niche’ influencers that became social media mavens.